danhaus/quadcopter-autopilot/README.md

 ![grabber](img/grabber.jpg?raw=true "wiring diagram")

 ## Autopilot description
- - Parameters for flight are set in src/hyper_propelled_cow/launch/parameters/default.yaml
  - After starting the autopilot (described below), motors start spinning with given power and their speed is continuously increasing until the quadcopter takes off.
  - PWM limits for controlling the motors are set based on the current PWM value.
  - PID controller is enabled: it inputs distance from the ground and outputs PWM value for the motors.